darrylmorley/killthenoise-extension/README.md

 ## A Chrome Extension to Filter YouTube Rage-Bait and Clickbait

+> Block rage-bait and clickbait videos on YouTube for a calmer browsing experience.

 KillTheNoise is a powerful Chrome extension that filters out rage-bait, clickbait, and melodramatic videos from your YouTube feed, giving you a calmer and more meaningful browsing experience.

 ## Features